top of page

 This is relatively straightforward: the more roof space your customer has, the more solar panels you can install and the more potential solar energy savings.

 But make sure to carefully calculate the amount of solar-available roof.
-A roof may have space limits due to chimneys, air conditioners, generators, skylights, or other mechanical systems.
+A house roof may have space limits due to chimneys, air conditioners, generators, skylights, or other mechanical systems.
 A good designer will use solar design software to plan each solar system's size according to these variables.

 Roof material should also come into consideration, as different materials and shapes can change the equipment needed to mount and connect panels.